bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rosanes.md

 * Rosanes taught at Breslau for the rest of his life.
 * Rosanes wrote on many aspects of algebraic geometry and invariant theory (particularly between 1870 and 1890) which were in fashion at that time.
 * Max Born attended Rosanes' course on linear algebra, which introduced him to matrix theory, in the first years of the 20th  century.
 * Not everyone was an enthusiastic as Born, however, for Rosanes had a mixed reputation as a lecturer.
 * Rosanes' rectorial address, however, everyone agreed was inspirational.
 * Perhaps Rosanes' main interest outside mathematics was chess.

+Born attended Rosanes' course on linear algebra, which introduced him to matrix theory, in the first years of the 20th  century.
+* Not everyone was an enthusiastic as Born, however, for Rosanes had a mixed reputation as a lecturer.
+* Rosanes' rectorial address, however, everyone agreed was inspirational.
+* Perhaps Rosanes' main interest outside mathematics was chess.